Code-Institute-Submissions/https-github.com-finnahern-django-ecommerce-ms5MaResub/README.md

 - Add new products to the database and have them automatically display on the website so customers can purchase them.
 - Edit details of existing products, such as price if I want to offer a discount.
 - Hide products from display, so I can prevent customers from viewing and buying them without deleting their database entry.
 - View and edit customer orders so I can deal with customer support queries and solve mistakes.
+- View, create, edit and delete blog posts from within the website itself.

 Welcome finnahern,